hbc/HBC_master/training/index.md

 Please find a list of our various offerings below **categorized by eligibility**.
 If you would like to receive emails from us about training opportunities, please fill out [this form](https://harvard.az1.qualtrics.com/jfe/form/SV_6nGqk2i8RUi2oN7).

-### Workshops for HSCI and on-quad HMS researchers
+### Workshops for HSCI and on-quad HMS researchers:

 | Topic | Category | Date | Duration | Prerequisites |
 | :----: | :----: | :----: | :----: | :----: |